curtsinger-lab/riker/benchmarks/README.md

 ## Running benchmarks individually

-A benchmark can be run by running the `run.py` program on your machine.
+An individual benchmark can be run by running the `run.py` program, found in the `benchmarks` directory.
 Online help is available by running:

 ```
 $ ./run.py --help